 5.1.
-Impact of digital technology on skills
+Impact of digital technology on tasks

-Table 5.1 reports results for the estimation of equation (1) by ordinary least squares, with standard errors clustered at the interactive city-industry level.
-13 In Panel A, the dependent variable is the logarithm of cognitive-to-manual tasks in the city and industry.
+Table 5.1 reports results for the estimation of equation (1) by ordinary least squares, with standard errors clustered at the interactive city-industry level.19 In Panel A, the dependent variable is the logarithm of cognitive-to-manual tasks in the city and industry.
 In Panel B, the dependent variable is the logarithm of the non-routine-to-routine tasks in the city and industry.
-Our main parameter of interest is the overall impact of the internet on tech-intensive industries (those industries poised to adopt the new technology), that is, the sum of the coefficients ($\beta_1 + \beta_2$).
-This coefficient sum is reported at the bottom of the table, highlighted in bold, along with the corresponding F-statistic for the null hypothesis that the sum is equal to zero.
+As our triple differences strategy identifies the differential effect, our main parameter of interest is the impact of access to the internet for tech-intensive industries (those industries poised to adopt the new technology) relative to the impact of access to the internet for non-tech-intensive industries, the coefficient β_1 .

-Columns (1) and (4) report the results for the estimation of equation (1) with city-industry fixed effects and sector-state-year dummies.
-As we discuss earlier, the theoretical literature suggests that unskilled workers may fare worse with the introduction of new technologies, as they face more severe employment declines, because technology is complementary to high-skilled workers and substitutes for low-skilled workers.
+Columns (1) and (4) report the results for the estimation of equation (1), with basic controls, including city-industry fixed effects and sector-state-year dummies for the two types of task indices.
+As we discuss earlier, the theoretical literature suggests that workers performing manual and routine tasks may fare worse with the introduction of new technologies, as they face more severe employment declines, because technology is complementary to other types of tasks, including cognitive and non-routine tasks.
 Our results confirm this routinization hypothesis for Brazil.
-The employment reduction in response to technical change of skilled workers is much less than the employment reduction of unskilled workers (see Appendix Table 2 for dependent variables in levels), shifting the composition of the workforce toward cognitive and non-routine tasks.
-This is evidenced by the statistically-significant and positive coefficient on the impact of technology in tech-intensive industries at the bottom of the first columns of each panel.
+The employment reduction in response to technical change in the use of cognitive and non-routine tasks is much less than the employment reduction of the use of routine and manual tasks (see Appendix Table A.1 for dependent variables in levels).
+This change shifts the composition of the workforce toward more cognitive and non-routine tasks, as is evidenced by the statistically-significant and positive coefficient for the interaction term β_1 in columns (1) and (4).
+Those industries poised to adopt digital technology (high-tech industries) differentially increase their use of cognitive and non-routine tasks in the aftermath of a digital technology shock like internet adoption.